Low Fat Alternative Mayonnaise Recipes

 - 1 pinch of salt

-- lemon juice
+- Lemon juice

 - 1 container of natural yogurt

-- a few drops of lemon juice
+- A few drops of lemon juice

-- a pinch of salt
+- A pinch of salt

-- a tablespoon of oil
+- 1 tablespoon of oil

-Put all of the ingredients in a blender and mix it well until you get a creamy and homogenous paste.
+Put all of the ingredients in a blender and mix it well until you get a creamy and smooth paste.
 Put it in a container and put in the fridge.
 That’s it.
 You can add a few variants, like well minced parsley and pepper for a stronger flavor, or a thinly diced celery stalk for a fresher taste.
 All of them are low in calories and ideal for those on a diet.

-Hazelnut and Pear Mayonnaise
+Hazelnut and pear mayonnaise

 Images courtesy of Conana, Stu Spivack, Stacey Spensley, Laurel F, Lachlan Hardy, Quinn Dombrowski